Andy4495/MSP430TempSensorWithDisplay/README.md

 - [Calibrated Temperature and Vcc Library][6]
 - [Software I2C Library][7]
 - [OneMsTaskTimer Library][19]
   This library is part of the Energia IDE installation.
-However, it is not part of the board packages, and therefore isn't included when compiling using the Arduino IDE or CLI.
+However, it is not part of the board packages, and therefore is not included when compiling using the Arduino IDE or CLI.
 So I have also included a copy of the `.cpp` and `.h` files in the `extras/OneMsTaskTimer` folder in this repo.
-- [LCD_SharpBoosterPack_SPI][20]
+- [LCD_SharpBoosterPack_SPI Library][20]
   This library is part of the Energia IDE installation.
-However, it is not part of the board packages, and therefore isn't included when compiling using the Arduino IDE or CLI.
+However, it is not part of the board packages, and therefore is not included when compiling using the Arduino IDE or CLI.
 So I have also included a copy of the `.cpp` and `.h` files in the `extras/LCD_SharpBoosterPack_SPI` folder in this repo.

 ## References